-Student Health Service
+Student Health Services

-The KDES Student Health Office is maintained for the care of sick or injured students.
-The emphasis for both is on first aid and short-term care, with the goal of returning students to the classroom as quickly as possible.
+The KDES Student Health Services (SHS) office provides healthcare for students.
+The emphasis is on first aid and short-term care, with the goal of returning students to the classroom as quickly as possible.

 Students with allergies, chronic illnesses, or medications will be provided with ongoing care by the school nurse.

-If a student is deemed too sick or injured to stay in school, then that student should be picked up at school by a parent, legal guardian, or representative (whose name must be listed on file at school) within one hour of the nurse's call and taken home, to a doctor, or to a hospital (depending on the severity of the issue).
+If a student is deemed too sick or injured to stay in school, then that student should be picked up at school by a parent, legal guardian, or representative (whose name must be listed on file at school) within one hour of the nurse's call and taken home or to a healthcare facility (location depending on the severity of the issue).
 Students with fever, vomiting, or diarrhea must stay home from school.
-Students may return after 24 hours from their last occurrence of fever, vomit, or diarrhea.
+Students may return after 24 hours from their last occurrence of fever, vomiting, or diarrhea.
 This does not include the use of fever-reducing medications.

 The school nurse will also monitor communicable diseases.
 Some conditions are infectious/contagious and, when suspected and/or diagnosed, will exclude the student from school.
-Students with the following conditions may not come to school until properly treated: H1N1 (swine) flu, chicken pox, measles, mumps, poison ivy, impetigo, meningitis, hepatitis, conjunctivitis (pink eye), herpes simplex, scabies, streptococcus infections, Homophiles influenza (Type B), fungal infections (e.g., ringworm, athlete's foot), head lice, gastrointestinal infections with pinworms or intestinal parasites, and upper respiratory infections (e.g., RSV, croup, bronchitis, strep, pneumonia, COVID-19).
+Students with the following conditions may not come to school until properly treated: H1N1 (swine) flu, chicken pox, measles, mumps, poison ivy, impetigo, meningitis, hepatitis, conjunctivitis (pink eye), herpes simplex, scabies, streptococcus infections, Haemophilus influenza (Type B), fungal infections (e.g., ringworm, athlete's foot), head lice, gastrointestinal infections with pinworms or intestinal parasites, and respiratory infections (e.g., RSV, croup, bronchitis, strep, pneumonia, COVID-19, influenza).

-Students will be sent home if they exhibit any of the following symptoms: fever; difficulty staying awake and/or lethargy for more than 30 minutes; diarrhea (more than one abnormally loose stool); severe coughing that makes "barking or whooping" sounds; severe wheezing or severe respiratory distress; yellowish tint to skin or eyes (jaundice); tearing, irritation, and redness of eyelid lining followed by swelling or discharge of pus; unusual spots or rashes of unknown origin; severe sore throat or difficulty swallowing; infected areas of skin with yellow crusty areas; severe headache, stomachache, and/or vomiting; unusual behavior, acting in a way that seems medically unsafe; or severe itching/scratching of the body or scalp.
+Students will be sent home if they exhibit any of the following symptoms: fever; difficulty staying awake and/or lethargy for more than 30 minutes; diarrhea (more than one abnormally loose or bloody stool); severe coughing that makes "barking or whooping" sounds; moderate wheezing or severe respiratory distress; yellowish tint to skin or eyes (jaundice); tearing, irritation, and redness of eyelid lining followed by swelling or discharge; unusual spots or rashes of unknown origin; severe sore throat or difficulty swallowing; infected areas of skin with yellow crusty areas; severe headache, stomachache, and/or vomiting; unusual behavior, acting in a way that seems medically unsafe; or severe itching/scratching of the body or scalp.

-Although the nurse may initially care for these illnesses and/or injuries at school, final health care responsibility remains with the student's parents or legal guardians and their private physicians.
+Although the nurse may initially care for these illnesses and/or injuries at school, final healthcare responsibility remains with the student's parents or legal guardians and their individual healthcare providers.